 Amyotrophic Lateral Sclerosis (ALS): ALS, also known as Lou Gehrig's disease, is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 The nerves lose the ability to trigger specific muscles, which causes the muscles to become weak.
 As a result, ALS affects voluntary movement and patients in the later stages of the disease may become totally paralyzed.
-Average life expectancy of an ALS patient is three years from diagnosis.
-According to the ALS Association, there are approximately 16,000 ALS patients in the United States and approximately 5,000 people in the United States are diagnosed with ALS each year.
+Mean survival time of an ALS patient is three to five years.
+According to the ALS Association, there are at least 16,000 ALS patients in the United States and approximately 5,000 people in the United States are diagnosed with ALS each year.